harsh199910/binary-image-classification-CNN/README.md

 # binary-image-classfication-CNN

 This model is ready to use for binary classification
-Model is trained on 10000 image
+Model trained on 10000 image

 Model accuracy is at 88%